dush-t/autohost/README.md

 #### How to "un-host" -
 To remove your webapp from your server, do the following -
-1. Navigate to django-autohost directory and give host.sh executable permissions by `sudo chmod +x ./remove.sh`
+1. Navigate to django-autohost directory and give remove.sh executable permissions by `sudo chmod +x ./remove.sh`
 2. Execute `./remove.sh <ProjectName>`, where <ProjectName> is the name of the project that you used earlier when hosting it.
 3. You're done.